Exploring the protein zoo

 Below, you can load and explore both natural and designed protein structures (and other biological macromolecules – see the DNA origami examples) in the browser using 3Dmol.js.
 The viewer in the first section pulls coordinates from the RCSB Protein Data Bank by PDB ID.
+You can check out the PDB “Molecular Machinery” tour to find some other interesting examples.
 In the second section, you can either pull coordinates from the AlphaFold Database (given a UniProt ID) or load a structure directly from PDB text derived from a separate folding run.
 You can also export the structure as a .pdb file, which you can load in your external viewer of choice (e.g. Avogadro).

 Structures from the RCSB Protein Data Bank